rahmatullahboss/Online-Bazar/README.md

 ## Google OAuth Setup

-This project now supports Google Sign-In using Auth.js (NextAuth v5) with the payload-authjs plugin.
-Users can sign in with their Google accounts, and the sessions are automatically recognized by both the site and Payload admin.
+This project now supports Google Sign-In/Sign-Up using Auth.js (NextAuth v5) with the payload-authjs plugin.
+Users can sign in with their Google accounts, and new users will be automatically registered.
+The sessions are automatically recognized by both the site and Payload admin.

 ### Setup Instructions

 1. Follow the instructions in [GOOGLE_AUTH_SETUP.md](GOOGLE_AUTH_SETUP.md) to configure Google OAuth
-2. Add the required environment variables to your `.env.local` file
+2. Add the required environment variables to your `.env.local` file, including:
+   - `AUTH_GOOGLE_ID` - Your Google OAuth client ID
+   - `AUTH_GOOGLE_SECRET` - Your Google OAuth client secret
+   - `AUTH_SECRET` - A random string used to encode JWT tokens
+   - `ADMIN_EMAIL` - The email address that should be granted admin access
 3. Restart your development server

 ### How It Works